Department of National Defense (Philippines)

-It is headed by the Secretary of National Defense, who is a member of the President's cabinet.
-The current OIC of the National Defense of the Philippines is Jose Faustino Jr. as of June 30, 2022.
+It is headed by the secretary of national defense, who is a member of the president's cabinet.

 History

 The Department of National Defense or DND was formally organised on November 1, 1939, pursuant to Executive Order No. 230 of President Manuel L. Quezon to implement Commonwealth Act No. 1 or the National Defense Act of 1935 passed by the National Assembly on December 31, 1935, and Commonwealth Act No. 340 creating the department.

 Throughout its existence, the department's functions are to enforce the law and to curb criminality and to guarantee the external and internal security of the country.
 As such, the DND deals also with criminal elements because the Philippine Constabulary or PC, then a major branch of the Armed Forces that has responsibility in enforcing the law and maintaining peace and order was under its supervision, aside from other AFP major services (Army, Navy, Air Force) which are busy dealing with fighting insurgents like the Communists and Muslim secessionists.